MaurangeLab/sm-FISH_analysis_pipeline/README.md

 The cell segmentation model has been trained from a nuclei model in Cellpose 2.

+To try it with an example stack and pre-trained models, go in "Tutorial" folder of this GitHub.

 ## Installation

 To install the pipeline on a new pc, follow these steps :